 3. Painting Over Wainscotting

-This warm charcoal gray stands out from the rest of the list because it is so uncommon.
-Combine this color with dark gray curtains, natural woods, and creamy shades and textures to take advantage of its warm tones.
+This specific warm charcoal stands out because it feels cozy rather than cold.
+Combine this color with heavy dark curtains, natural wood furniture, and creamy textures to highlight those warm undertones.

 4. Charcoal Fusion